Flaoui

 A Heavy Neolithic archaeological site of the Qaraoun culture is located in the area on fielded slopes of a small valley facing the Beqaa valley.
 It was discovered by Lorraine Copeland and Frank Skeels in 1965 with materials examined by Henri Fleisch.
-Worked tools were found made from abundant nodules of silicious, grey-yellow limestone.
+Worked tools were found made from abundant nodules of siliceous, grey-yellow limestone.
 The material suggested to be Heavy Neolithic consisted of massive, rough cores and flakes with another group being found that showed resemblance to an assemblage termed by Fleisch the Micro-Mousterian.
 The site was under cultivation in 1966.

+Demographics

+As of 2014, the town had 1,116 registered voters of whom 98.12% were Shia Muslims.